 The battery and generator output leads are connected to the distribution box, from where current is distributed to the various components.
 The negative leads of the battery and starter motor are connected to an earthing stud fitted to the distribution box.
 The distribution box contains two thermal magnetic circuit breakers.
 One is a 30A unit connected in series with the exterior and interior lamps; inspection lamps sockets; horn; smoke dischargers; windscreen wiper and the radio junction box situated above the generator panel.
 The 30A circuit breaker connects the battery to the inspection socket on the distribution box and to a cable merging from the distribution box labelled AUX+.
 The 10A circuit breaker is connected in series with the engine electrical equipment (starter solenoid; main indicator lamp; oil pressure warning lamp and switch; coolant thermometer; fuel gauge and instrument panel lamp).
 The wiring diagram for the lighting and auxiliary equipment circuits is shown here.
 The wiring diagram for the distribution box and and generator panel is shown here, and that for the instruments here.
 This distribution box is waterproofed; do not attempt to remove the cover.

-The ignition circuit is connected to a battery positive terminal, and thus is not affected by the thermal magnetic circuit breakers in the distribution box except upon starting the vehicle.
+The ignition circuit (wiring diagram) is connected to a battery positive terminal, and thus is not affected by the thermal magnetic circuit breakers in the distribution box except upon starting the vehicle.
+The ignition circuit layout is shown here.
 The batteries are charged by the generator; the engine must not be run without the batteries being connected.
 The operation of the generator & charging system is described here.

 A 24 volt electrical system is used for two reasons.
 First, to achieve high starting power, since for a given electrical power requirement, the doubling of the voltage (pressure) compared with 12 volt systems, reduces the current (amps, I) by half.
 Without the extra 12 volts, the current load on the battery and starter circuit becomes exceptionally high, especially on a cold morning in winter.
 Heavy power equipment runs better off 24 volts; there is less stress on lead-acid batteries during engine starts.
 Higher torque starters could be made to handle higher compression engines.
 Also, sufficient electrical power is required for the high torque needed to overcome inertia of heavy engines.
 The second reason for a 24 volt system is to power the Clansman radios for long periods when the vehicle is static but with the engine idling.
 Another advantage of 24 volt supplies is that they are more compatible with AC appliances.
 For any given load, if the DC current is halved, losses are down by ¼.
 This also reduces any fire risk.
 The effect of any voltage drop is reduced because it is proportionally a smaller percentage of the initial 24 volts.
 Also, reducing the current means that smaller diameter wires can used.
 This is a good argument for fitting LED lights where possible: the current loads are very small.